OrbitMS/AuraPlay/README.md

 The ad-free, high-fidelity YouTube Music experience, now on your desktop.

-Finally, bring the power of Metrolist to your workstation.
-Enjoy the seamless music experience you love on mobile, now native to Windows.
+Finally, bring the power of Music to your workstation.
+Enjoy the seamless music experience you love now native to Windows.

 AuraPlay Desktop brings the popular open-source Android music client to your computer.

 <img width="960" height="487" alt="image" src="https://github.com/user-attachments/assets/cd07e3b0-3f48-4c59-a430-740b69d2e2bd" />

-## Features
+# Key Features

-* **Search Integration**: Unified search across music sources
+Unified Search: A single search bar for all your music platforms.

-* **Native Desktop Controls**: Play, pause, resume, and volume management
+Native Controls: Full control over playback and volume with seamless OS integration.

-* **Resource Efficient**: Built with Tauri v2 for a small memory footprint and high performance
+Tauri-Powered: Unmatched performance and speed with ultra-low resource usage.

-* **Modern UI**: Styled with Tailwind CSS for a sleek, responsive interface.
+Modern UI: A responsive, clean interface that puts your music at the center.

 ## Prerequisites
 * [Node.js](https://nodejs.org/) (v18+)